suchipi/quickjs/README.md

 You can use this to create distributable binaries that run JS code without needing to use qjsc or a C compiler.
 Instructions [here](https://github.com/suchipi/quickjs/tree/main/src/qjsbootstrap).

 > Note: On FreeBSD, `qjsbootstrap` requires procfs.
 You can mount it with `mount -t procfs proc /proc`.
 I started some work to use libprocstat instead, but haven't completed it yet.

+## New binary: `quickjs-run`:

+Barebones binary for running files, without any of the arg parsing logic from qjs.
+Good for testing some unusual cases, or writing programs with custom argv parsing logic.

 ## New module: "quickjs:bytecode"